The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Distribution of the Horton--Strahler number of Galton--Watson trees

-Our last estimate relies on the same idea as Proposition \ref{maj_hauteur_selon_H_general}: if the maximal out-degree of a Galton-Watson tree is large, then the tree contains several independent disjoint copies of itself. \begin{proposition} Let $\tau$ be a $\GW(\mu)$-tree where $\mu$ satisfies (\ref{critimu}).
-Recall $\psi$ from (\ref{psi_def}) and $q_n$ from (\ref{qndef}).
+Our last estimate relies on the same intuition as Proposition~\ref{maj_hauteur_selon_H_general}: if the maximal out-degree of a Galton--Watson tree is large, then the tree contains several independent copies of itself. \begin{proposition} Let $\tau$ be a $\GW(\mu)$-tree and assume that $\mu$ is critical and non-trivial.
 Recall from (\ref{heightdelta}) that $\Delta (\tau)$ stands for the maximal out-degree of $\tau$.
 Then, for all integers $n,m\geq 1$ such that $\P(\Delta(\tau)\geq n)>0$, the following inequality holds true:

-Moreover, for all $\lambda \in (0, \infty)$, we also have
+Moreover, for all $\lambda >0$, we also have